nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * **Index**: Refers to the position of a specific recipe within a list of recipes, represented by a numerical value.

 ### Product scope

 **Target user profile:**

-* has a need to manage a large number of recipes and their relevant information
+* needs to manage a large number of recipes and their relevant information
 * prefers desktop applications to mobile applications
 * types fast
 * prefers typing to mouse interactions